marlonbarrios/Project1_app_with-API-cryptomondrian/README.md

 The data is fetched using the [CoinGecko API](https://duckduckgo.com).
 Image of the CSS grid with no data:
 ![image sample](./assets/no_data.png)
-the app refreshes by interaction of the user with a button  and can be set to programatically every minute. (disabled)
+The app refreshes by interaction of the user with a button  and can be set to go it programatically every minute. (disabled)

 ## Technologies used:
 - HTML